October 17, 2023 by Jenna Spinelle

 On-air fundraising interrupts your core programming, but sometimes your core programming has to interrupt your fundraising.

-The COVID-19 virus spreading across the country is a major news event that can cause stations to pause their on-air drives to bring listeners breaking news and vital information.
-The need to provide critical information might prompt some stations to move their drives.
+The latest war between Israel and Hamas is a major news event that could cause your station to pause on-air drives to bring listeners breaking news and vital information.
+The need to provide critical information might reach a point where it causes your station to pause your drive indefinitely or postpone the start of your on-air campaign.

 Public media is a public service first, and our primary obligation is to deliver that public service to our audience.
 This is the key tenant to come back to in any discussion about pausing or moving a fund drive.

-Your listeners expect you to bring them breaking news and significant events such as press briefings as they happen.
-To continue fundraising in such moments sends the message that raising money takes precedence over your mission of public service.
+Your listeners trust and expect you to bring them breaking news and significant events such as press briefings as they happen.
+To continue fundraising in such moments sends the message that raising money takes precedence over your mission of public service when it should be the other way around.

 When special coverage of a press conference or other event has concluded, resume your drive and reassure your audience that your service to them is the highest priority.
 They can rely on you to bring them all of the coverage they expect.
-Tell your listeners they will hear every bit of available information about the virus, even during your fundraiser, but you need to pay for it.
+Tell your listeners they will hear every bit of available information about the events that are unfolding, even during your fundraiser, but you need to pay for it.

 If you need to extend your drive due to such interruptions, simply explain your decision to your audience and trust them to understand.